ChThH/divine_liturgy_series/Outline.md

 Wisdom!
 Let Us Attend!: The Readings and Homily

+Let Us Lay Aside All Earthly Cares That We May Receive The King Of All: The Great Entrance

 ## Future Talks: Topics
-The Great Entrance

 The Anaphora

 The Consecration